by Rebecca Miller

-Kiki was thrilled to be accepted to the University of California this year.
+Kiki was thrilled to be accepted to the University of California.
 She has come a long way and has suffered more than just her burns and the loss of her mother and then her father, who died of cancer in November of 2011.
 The bullying and self-doubt that she had experienced in her school years had kept her from reaching her full potential.

 However she has overcome even this.
 Kiki has found it in her heart to forgive.

 The beliefs, viewpoints and opinions expressed in this hero submission on the website are those of the author and do not necessarily reflect the beliefs, viewpoints and opinions of The MY HERO Project and its staff.

 - 8th Annual MY HERO Film Festival winner.

 The Unity Lab